Find out some real-life examples of unusual tactics job seekers have used to stand out.

 From start to finish, job interviews are performances, and they can be memorable for all the right reasons or for all the wrong ones.
 This week CareerBuilder released its annual survey of the most outrageous interview mistakes candidates have made, according to more than 2,000 hiring managers and HR professionals nationwide.
 Following are examples of unusual tactics job seekers used to stand out—and they're not always for the right reasons:

-2. Candidate bought a first class upgrade to sit next to hiring manager on a transatlantic flight.
+1. Candidate had a priest contact the hiring manager and ask for candidate to be hired.2.
+Candidate bought a first class upgrade to sit next to hiring manager on a transatlantic flight.

 3. During the month of October, candidate came dressed in a costume for Halloween.